development-team-work/customs/export-lc-management-master/README.md

 # export-lc-management
-Export LC (Letter of Credit) Management for Odoo
+Export LC (Letter of Credit) Management for Eagle